-This docking station can support up to 10 TB, which allows for a significantly large amount of storage to be easily installed on the computer, easily and efficiently.
+This docking station can support up to 10 TB, which allows for a significantly large amount of storage to be easily and efficiently installed on the computer.

-It supports offline cloning for up to 60 MBps and supports Plug and play, meaning no drivers are needed, making for an incredibly useful portable hard drive dock, highly suitable for people who will be working on different computers.
+It supports offline cloning for up to 60 MBps and supports plug-and-play, meaning no drivers are needed.
+This makes for an incredibly useful portable hard drive dock, highly suitable for people who will be working on different computers.

 2. Sabrent USB 3.0 4 Bay Hard Drive Docking Station